-The programs offered in Continuing Education and Program Services are an integral part of the Harper College comprehensive educational effort.
+Continuing Education programs are an integral part of the Harper College comprehensive educational effort.
 They are designed to serve as lifelong learning opportunities.
 Programs are aimed at meeting the educational, cultural and training needs of individuals, business and industry, municipalities, professional and occupational groups.
-The wide range of offerings covers management training, technical training, psychological and health education needs, as well as fine arts, industrial arts, home economics, and a variety of academic courses.
+The wide range of offerings cover management training, technical training, psychological and health education needs as well as fine arts, industrial arts, home economics and a variety of academic courses.